 and even started bringing her parents to church on Sundays.

-Last Thanksgiving, when the senior pastor invited the
+Last November, when the senior pastor invited the

 congregation to share expressions of gratitude, this young girl was

 “the first person under age 40 to share, and she stood up to say

 she was very thankful for LightForce because it brought Jesus into

 her life and the life of her family,” Killelea says.

 “That moment was the most encouraging experience in ministry for

 my team and me,” says Killelea.
 “The Lord clearly used the program,